rv404674/goRubu/commands_benchmarks.md

 ## Docker

-1. This will give the logs of that container.
+1. This will give the logs of a particular container.
 ```bash
 docker logs container_id
 ```